-Please take the time to familiarise yourself with our Tenant Information Booklet.
+Please take the time to familiarise yourself with our Tenant Handbook.
 It has been designed to provide you with information about our service, your tenancy with Community Action – Housing Service and other useful information.

 Community Action uses the Community Housing Rent Calculator to assess the amount of rent for each household.
 The rent calculator takes into account the income of all the people in your household.
 Some types of income are assessable, some are not, and a few are assessed at different percentages.
 Overall, rent is calculated at approx 25% of the assessable household income.
 CMSU tenants pay an additional 3% of their assessable income to cover furnishing costs.
 All Rent Assistance to which the household is entitled is also included in the rent amount.
 The rent amount payable for each property is capped at a certain amount.
 This is called the Market Rent.

 What if I get a Job?
 If a household member enters the workforce, the rent is guaranteed to remain at the level it was on the day before the household member entered the workforce, for a minimum of six months.

 What if my income goes down?
 Your rent will be reduced immediately when you notify us that your income has decreased.